PGBSNH20/spaceparkv2-mazdak-orhan/Documentation/readme.md

 **May 3 2021**

-- Created som new GET/POST methods for our API and also included some conditions inside our API methods in order to make them work properly.
+- Created som new GET, POST and PUT methods for spaceports and also included some conditions inside our these API methods in order to make them work properly.
-- Also included some new methods in form of PUT and DELETE, so that we can update or delete the existing data.
-We used Linq to join the tables and select the right object in order to either delete or update the specific data.
+- Also included a DELETE method, so that we can delete the existing data.
+-  We used Linq to join the tables and select the right object in order to either delete, update or select the desired data.
--
+-  When a user include, update or delete a desired data the result will afterwards be implemented inside the SQL database and displayed in our API.